owolabioromidayo/owolabioromidayo.github.io/_posts/2023-12-10-Why-does-fib(40)-Elude-my-Sh_tty-Interpreter.md

 author: Dayo
 ---

-Some months ago, I followed Part II of [Crafting Interpreters](https://craftinginterpreters.com/) by Rob Nystrom and implemented a tree walk interpreter in C++ [link](https://github.com/owolabioromidayo/cpplox).
-I didn’t put any effort into performance or memory management as I just wanted it to work, which it did for all of the tests.

-Except one.

-During the introduction to Part III of the book, which involves writing a bytecode virtual machine, Rob uses the example of fib(40) to show how a tree-walk interpreter is fundamentally the wrong design to tackle this sort of problem.
-And I understand that.
-But what I didn’t understand was how his Java implementation took 72 seconds to run (took *79.4 seconds* on my system) and my C++ implementation couldn’t even execute it because it kept getting killed by the OS.

 ### > TL;DR:
 C++ performance is hairy for tons of small object allocations / deallocations especially when the compiler cannot intuit what you are trying to do Ahead-of-Time.
 Memory pools might resolve this issue but for nested calls finding free objects to acquire is tougher.
 Rust also performs poorly in this scenario.
 The JVM is king at this kind of problem thanks to the JIT and Garbage Colector.

+### ?
+Introduction
+Some months ago, I decided to walk through a popular programming languages book called [Crafting Interpreters](https://craftinginterpreters.com) by Rob Nystrom.
+The book teaches you to build an interpreter for a dynamic language called Lox in Java.
+I followed along and wrote [my implementation](https://github.com/owolabioromidayo/cpplox) in C++, hoping for greater performance.

+There are a couple common ways to structure interpreters i.e. bytecode, tree-walk, stack.
+Rob uses a **"tree-walk"** approach, where the parser transforms the code into a tree data structure.
+The interpreter then recursively walks each node in this tree and executes the corresponding commands.

+This works pretty well for simple scripts. but during the introduction to Part III of the book, which involves writing a bytecode virtual machine, Rob uses the example of fib(40) to show how a tree-walk interpreter is fundamentally the wrong design to tackle this sort of problem.
+And I understand that.
+But what I didn’t understand was how his Java implementation took 72 seconds to run (took *79.4 seconds* on my system) and my C++ implementation couldn’t even execute it because it kept getting killed by the OS.

+I figured there had to be something going on performance-wise that I was missing between Java and C++.
+So I decided to dig deeper into why calculating  C++ interpreter performed woefully on fib(40), while Java handled it relatively easily.

 ### > A Quick Note

 The interpreter pipeline is staged as **Scanner -> Parser -> Resolver -> Interpreter**.
 Only the interpreter was having performance issues.

 ### > Yes, some things come to mind